 Rare diseases are the focus of everything we do.
 Research is needed for better medicines, improved testing, and coordination of getting a diagnosis.
 Change is needed for improved medical care plans for patients with complex rare diseases, and increased local home care resources for nursing, therapy, and medical supplies.
 Awareness and Support are needed for those living with a rare disease, whether they are the patient or sometimes the forgotten caregivers.

 Austin's Hero and Rare Disease Champion:

-Dr. Lane Rutledge suddenly passed away in 2019 and everyone who knew her, including our family was devastated.
-She was a world renowned doctor deeply cared for her patients.
-From the UAB Genetics website - Among the potential uses for these funds are support for trainees to present their research at national meetings, funds for families who can not afford the full cost of diagnostic molecular testing and social programs for the genetic counselors.
+Dr. Lane Rutledge suddenly passed away in 2019 and everyone who knew her, including our family, was devastated.
+She was a world-renowned doctor who deeply cared for her patients, including Austin.
+From the UAB Genetics website - Among the potential uses for these funds are support for trainees to present their research at national meetings, funds for families who cannot afford the full cost of diagnostic molecular testing, and social programs for genetic counselors.
 This fund is a fitting tribute to Dr. Rutledge, and it reflects her dedication to genetics and her passion for helping patients with genetic disorders.
 Please consider making your gift today.